coocos/asgi-http-server/README.md

     ...
 ```

 Scope is a dictionary containing relevant information for the current connection and / or request.
-In the context of HTTP the scope dictionary will contain things like the HTTP method and path but not the body of the HTTP request. `receive` is a coroutine which can be `await`ed for to retrieve the body of the HTTP request and `send` is a coroutine which can be used to send the HTTP response by calling it with ASGI compliant HTTP events.
+In the context of HTTP the scope dictionary will contain things like the HTTP method and path but not the body of the HTTP request. `receive` is a coroutine which can be `await`ed for to retrieve the body of the HTTP request and `send` is a coroutine which can be used to send the HTTP response by calling it with ASGI compliant HTTP messages.

 ### Summary

 And that's more or less it.
 Some details have obviously been omitted but to summarize the whole thing in a few short steps:

-- a protocol server decodes protocol traffic into events / dictionaries defined by the relevant protocol specification
+- a protocol server decodes protocol traffic into events / messages defined by the relevant protocol specification
-- the application coroutine consumes those events and sends back events of its own
+- the application coroutine consumes those messages and sends back messages of its own
-- the protocol server will encode the events sent by the application according to the protocol it implements
+- the protocol server will encode the messages sent by the application according to the protocol it implements

 ## Limitations